 How do you make Vidalia Onions in the Ninja Foodi?

 These can also easily be made in the Ninja Foodi as Ninja Foodi Vidalia Onions.
-If you make these in the Ninja Foodi, use the air crisp basic and the air crisp function.
+If you make these in the Ninja Foodi, use the air crisp function.

 Air Fryer Vidalia Onions